 Meaning of Deferred Letter of Credit

-Deferred Letter of Credit is a type of Letter of Credit in which a conditional undertaking is taken by the bank to pay the seller on behalf of the buyer on a specified future date after completion of the transaction.
-The bank makes the payment on presentment of necessary documents.
+A deferred Letter of Credit is a type of Letter of Credit in which the bank takes a conditional undertaking to pay the seller on behalf of the buyer on a specified future date after completion of the transaction.
+The bank makes the payment on the presentment of necessary documents.
 The date of payment is generally after the shipment of goods.

-The concept of Deferred Letter of Credit is often confused with Usance Letter of Credit.
+The concept of a Deferred Letter of Credit is often confused with a Usance Letter of Credit.
 Let us delve deeper into knowing more about Deferred Payment LC and Usance Letter of Credit.

 Deferred Payment vs. Usance Letter of Credit

-Usance Letter of Credit is nothing but another name of Deferred Payment Letter of Credit.
-In Usance Letter of Credit, the bank makes the payment to the beneficiary on a pre-determined date after submission of necessary documents.
+Usance Letter of Credit is nothing but another name for Deferred Payment Letter of Credit.
+In the Usance Letter of Credit, the bank pays the beneficiary on a pre-determined date after submitting the necessary documents.

 Example of Deferred Payment Letter of Credit

-Dyna Ltd., a UK based company sold goods to Tyra Ltd., an American based company.
+Dyna Ltd., a UK-based company, sold goods to Tyra Ltd., an American-based company.
 Dyna Ltd. expressed in the agreement that they would be able to ship the goods only after one month.
-Agreeing to the terms, Tyra Ltd. in consultation with its bank issued a Deferred Payment Letter of Credit.
-As per the terms of the Letter of Credit, the bank agreed to pay Dyna Ltd. on presentation of Deferred Letter of Credit after 60 days of shipment date.
+Agreeing to the terms, Tyra Ltd., in consultation with its bank, issued a Deferred Payment Letter of Credit.
+As per the Letter of Credit terms, the bank agreed to pay Dyna Ltd. on the presentation of the Deferred Letter of Credit after 60 days of the shipment date.
 Therefore, if Dyna Ltd. ships the goods from the UK on 1 July 2017, it can make its claim after 30th August 2017 from the bank with the Deferred Payment Letter of Credit after submitting the necessary documents.

 Significance of Deferred Letter of Credit

-Deferred Payment Letter of Credit is issued when the buyer and seller are located in different countries.
-The buyer wants an assurance from the seller that his products would be timely dispatched and the seller wants an assurance from the buyer that he is paid timely for the products shipped by him.
-Deferred Letter of Credit solves all such problems.
-In the first stage, the buyer’s bank issues Letter of Credit in favour of the seller’s name.
+A deferred Payment Letter of Credit is issued when the buyer and seller are located in different countries.
+The buyer wants assurance from the seller that his products will be timely dispatched, and the seller wants assurance from the buyer that he will pay timely for the products shipped by him.
+A deferred Letter of Credit solves all such problems.
+In the first stage, the buyer’s bank issues a Letter of Credit in favor of the seller’s name.
 In the next stage, the buyer’s bank sends the Letter of Credit to the seller’s bank to negotiate.
-Now the negotiating bank gives its confirmation and guarantee to the Letter of Credit upon the request of the seller.
+Now the negotiating bank gives its guarantee and confirmation to the Letter of Credit upon the request of the seller.